 In May 2021, the Company entered into an exclusive distribution agreement with Adium Pharma S.A. ("Adium") for Adium to be the exclusive distributor in Latin America of the Company's antibodies omburtamab, if approved, and DANYELZA.
-Under the terms of the agreement, the Company may receive regulatory-based milestone payments up to an aggregate of \$3,000,000.
-The Company received the first of these milestone payments totaling \$1,000,000 in April 2022 upon the submission of the updated FDA Biologics License Application ("BLA") dossier for DANYELZA.
+Under the terms of the agreement, the Company may receive regulatory-based milestone payments up to an aggregate of \$3,000,000, of which \$1,000,000 has already been recognized and received prior to 2023.
 In addition, the Company is entitled to royalties based upon DANYELZA net sales generated by Adium in Latin America.
-The Company determined that the achievement of the remaining regulatory-based milestones within the agreement are constrained as they are contingent upon regulatory approvals which are not within the Company's control and therefore not deemed probable.
 The agreement with Adium does not contain a regulatory-based milestone related to the Brazilian Health Regulatory Agency's approval for marketing authorization, which was granted during the three months ended June 30, 2023.
+During the three and nine months ended September 30, 2023, the Company recognized \$500,000 in regulatorybased license revenue from Adium pursuant to the distribution agreement in connection with the September 2023 achievement of marketing authorization for DANYELZA in Mexico.
 The Company expects that the sales-based milestones and royalty payments will be recognized when and if the milestones are achieved or the related sales occur.
-The Company reevaluates the transaction price each quarter and as uncertain events are resolved or other changes in circumstances occur, the Company assesses whether this resolves the constraint and it is appropriate to recognize revenue.